Post

 Scaled resolution vs. actual resolution

 When you record on a HiDPI display, you must understand the difference between scaled and actual resolution.
-I record on the affordable LG Ultra HD 24UD58-B. Its resolution in physical pixels is 3840 by 2160.
-If macOS used this resolution, fonts would appear tiny and hard to read.
-So, macOS uses a scaled resolution, which for the LG Ultra HD defaults to 1920 by 1080.
+I record on the affordable LG Ultra HD 24UD58-B. Its physical-pixel resolution is 3840 by 2160.
+If macOS used this resolution directly, fonts would appear tiny and hard to read.
+Therefore, macOS uses a scaled resolution; for the LG Ultra HD the default scaled resolution is 1920 by 1080.

-One pixel of the scaled resolution corresponds to multiple physical pixels.
-On the LG Ultra HD with 1920 by 1080 scaled resolution, every width or height pixel is replaced with two actual width or height pixels.
+One scaled pixel corresponds to multiple physical pixels.
+On the LG Ultra HD with a 1920 by 1080 scaled resolution, each scaled pixel is represented by two physical pixels in width and two in height.
 The ratio between scaled and actual width/height pixels is called the device pixel ratio (DPR).
-In this example, DPR is 2.
-For DPR 2, one scaled pixel consists of four actual pixels, as shown in this graphic:
+In this example the DPR is 2, so one scaled pixel consists of four physical pixels, as shown in this graphic:

 scaled pixelactual pixel